 The speech compressor looks good on the display and received praise during operation.
 I mostly leave it off, as I do with all rigs.
 Again, the IC-7100 issues have been left behind as the architecture is entirely different.

 I have fitted an SD card.
 Using it is much better than the IC-7100 thanks to better layout of the screen options.
 I have recorded a couple of CQ calls and I use those regularly.
 You can choose from eight you recorded on the rig.
 See here for keypad control of these http://gm4fvm.blogspot.co.uk/2016/07/experimental-icom-ic-7300-keypad.html.
+(EDIT - apparently you can now buy a keypad from SOTA Beams for £65.00 - mine cost about £10.00).
 The SD card can also be used to record QSOs, which I have also done.
 It can also capture screen shots.
 Here is a screen shot of me calling CQ taken on the rig with the push of a button:-

 3) Data modes and computer operation.